OrbicCode/Portfolio/README.md

 For questions, feedback, or collaboration opportunities, reach out to me:

 - GitHub: OrbicCode
-- Email: your-email@example.com
+- LinkedIn: www.linkedin.com/in/james-o-kane-orbiccode
-- LinkedIn: Your LinkedIn Profile
+- Email: orbiccode@gmail.com

 Thank you for visiting my portfolio!